patternfly/training-scenarios/react-components/select/step6.md

 Typeahead variants support adding new options, based on the user entered input.
 This is supported in two parts, first by allowing a user to select their custom input, and second by allowing this custom input to be added to the overall list of options for permanence.

-1) **Add the `isCreateable` flag to the `select` component.**
+1) **Add the `isCreatable` flag to the `select` component.**

 <pre class="file" data-target="clipboard">
 isCreatable
 </pre>

-<strong>Note:</strong> With this flag, a new message is displayed at the end of the list, prompting the user to create an option based on the input.
-Additionally, this message replaces the "no results found" message when filtering would otherwise return nothing.
+<strong>Note:</strong> With this flag, when text is entered that does not match anything in the list, a new message prompting the user to create an option based on the input is displayed.
+This selectable message replaces the "no results found" message displayed when filtering would otherwise return nothing.
 This allows the current value to be used as a new selection, but does not persist the data - it will appear as selected, but will not appear in the overall list.

 2) **Add a function to add a new value to the options array.**